mathjax/MathJax-docs/options/input/tex.rst

    or the equation number.
 When ``true``, use the label, when ``false``, use the equation number.

-.. _tex-MultLineWidth:
+.. _tex-multlineWidth:
-.. describe:: MultLineWidth: "85%"
+.. describe:: multlineWidth: "85%"

     The width to use for the `multline` environment that is part of the :ref:`tex-ams` extension.
 This width gives room for tags at